 How to Mix Creatine

-Creatine can be mixed with a variety of liquids, such as:
+Creatine can be mixed with a variety of liquids such as:

 - Sports drinks: These drinks contain electrolytes and carbohydrates, which can also help with creatine absorption and improve hydration during exercise.